Quantumness certification via non-demolition measurements: Certification of quantum and classical behaviours

 \subsection{Connection and comparison with Leggett-Garg inequalities}

-In this section, we compare the procedure for detecting MR violations via the QNDM protocol with the usual tool employed so far to identify the violation of MRps, i.e., the Leggett-Garg inequalities.
+In this section, we compare the QNDM protocol with the usual tool employed so far to identify the violation of MRps, i.e., the Leggett-Garg inequalities.
 The LGIs are usually formulated for binary observables~\cite{Leggett1985,Fritz_2010,Emary_2014,Halliwell2016}, namely for observables that can have two outcomes.
-Hence, we now assume that the eigenvalues of the observable $\hat{A}$ are $a_i = \pm 1$ for any time $t_i$.
-LGIs are built using quantum correlators at two times, say $t_i$ and $t_j$, which are defined as~\cite{Fritz_2010,Emary_2014,Halliwell2016}
+Hence, we now assume that the eigenvalues of the observable $\hat{A}$ are $a(t_n) = \pm 1$ for any time $t_n$.
+LGIs are built using quantum correlators at two times, say $t_n$ and $t_m$, which are defined as~\cite{Fritz_2010,Emary_2014,Halliwell2016}